 All students are required to be in compliance with Clinical Health and Agency requirements.
 These requirements include at a minimum the following items.
 Others may be added by clinical agencies at any time and students must comply with those added mandates.
-Centralina Consortium for Clinical Education and Pratice (3CEP) provides guidance on student compliance requirements can be found at https://www.charlotteahec.org/student-services/3cep.cfm
+Centralina Consortium for Clinical Education and Practice (3CEP) provides guidance on student compliance requirements can be found at Centralina Consortium for Clinical Education and Practice (3CEP) - Student Passport Initiative (southpiedmontahec.org)